rapidsai/raft/README.md

 RAFT also provides a Python library that currently includes
 1. a python wrapper around the `raft::handle_t` for managing cuda library resources
+2. definitions for using `raft::handle_t` directly in cython
-2. building multi-node multi-GPU algorithms that leverage [Dask](https://dask.org/)
+3. tools for building multi-node multi-GPU algorithms that leverage [Dask](https://dask.org/)

 We are continuing to improve the Python API by exposing algorithms and primitives from the categories above.